 5.1 Introduction

-This clause specifies the codec quality characterization test for the audio profiles in TS 26.118.
-The codec quality characterization test is based on the test method defined in [2].
+This clause specifies the Codec Quality Characterization Test for the audio profiles in TS 26.118.
+The Codec Quality Characterization Test is based on the test method defined in [2].
+The Codec Quality Characterization Test assesses the Basic Audio Quality degradation at different bit-rates for a given audio profile.

+NOTE: The reference and hidden reference for the Codec Quality Characterization Test are rendered to the loudspeakers with the reference renderer of the audio profile under test.
+Because the reference renderer may include degradations to the immersive audio quality, including a reduction on the number of audio streams, care shall be taken when evaluating the results.
+Use of a common loudspeaker renderer is for further study.

 5.2 Experimental Design

-The experimental design of the Codec Quality Characterization Test is such that all assessors rate all test Conditions.
-To control for possible presentation order biases, the presentation order of the test materials is fully randomized during the experiment (double-blind test).
+The experimental design of the Codec Quality Characterization Test is such that all assessors rate all Anchor/Reference and Test Conditions.
+To control for possible presentation order biases, the presentation order of the samples is fully randomized during the experiment (double-blind test).
 To minimize listener fatigue, the following constraints on the experimental design are defined:

-Each Test Material shall be no longer than 12s in duration.
+- Each Test Material shall be no longer than 12s in duration.

-No more than four Codec Operating Points shall be tested for each Test Material.
+- No more than four Codec Operating Points shall be tested for each test material.

-Each experiment shall contain no more than 10 Test Materials.
+- Each experiment shall contain no more than 10 Test Materials.

 5.3 Selection of Assessors

 The selection of assessors shall follow the guidelines in [2] Clause 4.1.
-Only experienced assessors shall participate in the experiment and the test administrator shall employ pre and post screening according to [2] Clause 4.1.
-The final test results shall include assessments from at least 10 experienced assessors that have passed both pre and post screening.
+Only experienced assessors shall participate in the experiment and the test administrator shall employ pre- and post-screening according to [2] Clause 4.1.
+The final test results shall include assessments from at least 10 experienced assessors that have passed both pre- and post-screening.

-5.4 Selection of Content
+5.4 Test Materials

-Critical audio Materials representing typical virtual reality content shall be used for this test.
-Each test shall include at least 3 channel-based, 3 object-based and 3 scene-based test Materials.
+Critical audio materials representing typical virtual reality content shall be used as Test Materials.
+Each test shall include at least 3 channel-based, 3 object-based and 3 scene-based Test Materials.
+In the event a Test Material is a hybrid format, the primary category to which the Test Material belongs to (distributed among channels, objects and scene-based) shall be indicated in the Test Report.

-All test Materials shall be provided as either 24-bit integer or 32-bit PCM float signals with a sampling rate of 48kHz.
+All Test Materials shall be provided as either 24-bit integer or 32-bit PCM float signals with a sampling rate of 48kHz.

-[Editor’s Note]: The submission aspects for material selection found below are agreed but consider moving them to the permanent document with the submission process.

-The test Materials are contributed by Test Material Proponents to a Common File Server before the test Material Submission Deadline.

-Each Test Material Proponent shall provide up to 5 Test Materials (distributed among channels, objects, scene-based and/or hybrids of those) for the purposes of the characterization tests.

-Should a hybrid test material be submitted, the Test Material Proponent shall indicate the primary category the test material belongs to (among channels, objects and scene-based).

-Each Audio Profile Proponent should provide at least one Test Material from each of the audio formats (object, scene and channel-based).

-The test Materials are shared among all Audio Profile Proponents and/or Cross-Check Laboratories.

-If, after the test Material Submission Deadline, no more than 10 test Materials are available on the Common File Server, each Audio Profile Proponent shall conduct one Codec Quality Characterization test (Test 1) for its Proposed Audio Profile.

-If, after the deadline, more than 10 test Materials and no more than 20 test Materials are available on the Common File Server, each Audio Profile Proponent shall conduct two Codec Quality Characterization tests (Test 1) for its Proposed Audio Profile.

-If, after the test Material Submission Deadline, more than 20 test Materials are available on the Common File Server, 18 test Materials shall be randomly selected by the SQ SWG Chairman with the constraint that 6 test Materials shall be Channel-based content, 6 test Materials shall be Object-Based Content and 6 test Materials shall be Scene-Based audio.

-[Editor’s Note]: contributions are invited for limitations on the test materials, e.g. minimum/maximum number of objects, Ambisonic order and channels, and test material metadata.

 5.5 Content Presentation

 The content presentation and grading process are according to [2] Clauses 5.3 and 5.4.